smart-data-models/dataModel.Environment/PhreaticObserved/doc/spec_DE.md

         streetAddress:
           description: 'Property.
 The street address.
 Model:''https://schema.org/streetAddress'''
           type: string
+        streetNr:
+          description: Number identifying a specific property on a public street.
+          type: string
       type: object
       x-ngsi:
         model: https://schema.org/address
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateObserved:
-      description: 'The date and time of this observation in ISO8601 UTC format'
+      description: The date and time of this observation in ISO8601 UTC format
       format: date-time
       type: string
       x-ngsi: